upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
-        "type": "hl: not found",
+        "type": "HLNotFound",
-        "title": "There is no student for the given matriculationId."
+        "title": "There is no student for the given matriculationId" }
-      }
       ```
       - Description: This error is returned, if the matriculationID is not present on the ledger.
     - ```json
       {
-        "type": "hl: unprocessable field",
+        "type": "HLUnprocessableField",
-        "title": "The following fields in the given parameters do not conform to the specified format.",
+        "title": "The following fields in the given parameters do not conform to the specified format",
         "invalidParams": [
           {
             "name": "string",